asafh/jtoml/README.md

 ```

 ## Mapping to POJO
-You can create a POJO class instance, filling it with values for a given keygroup.
+You can create a POJO class instance, filling it with values for a given TomlTable.
 Any field that isn't a type of String, Date, List, Boolean, Double, Long is assumed to be a nested POJO type and is
-recursively mapped (it's value in the toml should be a keygroup).
+recursively mapped (it's value in the toml should be a TomlTable).
 ```toml
 [foo]
 stringKey="a"